NTU Music Scholarship

-If you are hoping to join an NTU in September 2018, you can apply for an NTU Music Scholarship once you have received your course offer.
+If you are hoping to join NTU in September 2019 or January 2020, you can apply for an NTU Music Scholarship once you have received your course offer.

-Both dates coincide with NTU Undergraduate Open Days.
-If you receive your offer after our final audition date or cannot make either of our scheduled dates, email us and we'll arrange an individual audition appointment for you.
+This date coincides with an NTU Undergraduate Open Day.
+If you receive your course offer after Saturday 23 March or are not available on this date, email us and we'll arrange an individual audition appointment for you.

 All auditions take place in the NTU Music Centre on our City Campus and last no more than 20 minutes.
 You will audition in front of a panel chaired by the Director of Music.